Secure Your Business. Try Electric For Free.

 Patience is a virtue, but most of us don’t have a lot of it when it comes to our internet connection.
 You may be tempted to plug in your modem and router right after unplugging it, but trust us: wait at least 15 seconds prior to plugging it back into the power source.

 It’s important that your router’s power is fully reset, which means it has drained all the power before turning it back on.
-Have you ever unplugged your phone’s charger out of the wall, and noticed your phone was still charging for a few seconds after?
+Have you ever unplugged your phone’s charger out of the wall and noticed your phone was still charging for a few seconds after?
 When you plug your modem or router back in right away, residual energy from the device could prevent a full restart, and that means your connection problems aren’t going away.

 When you flick the power switch off, it completely cuts the power circuit within the device and discharges any residual energy.
 Even so, it might still be worth waiting 15 seconds before turning the power switch back on.